 Remember as well – to quote the Rolling Stones – you can’t always get what you want.
 Prioritize what’s most important to you and focus on that.
 But once you’ve narrowed in on what’s most important, don’t be afraid to ask for it.
 Unless you’re advocating for yourself at work, you’re probably not going to get what it is you’re seeking.

-No matter what you do for work, you need to master some foundational skills for career success.
+No matter what you do, mastering certain skills required for work is crucial for career success.
 Consider them as the “10 essentials”, a reference to the items you should always have with you when you go camping or hiking, especially in backcountry areas.
 These 10 career skills won’t be equally important in every role, but if you master them, you will position yourself well for a broad range of career situations.

 Pathwise’s Essential Career Skills